The goal of elder care is to ensure that you address as many issues as you can during the aging process. It’s never too early to plan for elder care.

-There’s a lot that an elder care lawyer can do to help make your future care as easy as possible for your loved ones while also adhering to your wishes.
+There’s a lot that elder law attorneys can do to help make your future care as easy as possible for your family members while also adhering to your wishes.

-A lawyer focusing on elder law can assist you or your loved one in many ways, including:
+An elder care lawyer can assist you or your family member in many ways, including:

 Your lawyer can help in many other ways, too.
-A lawyer can help you with the selection of a legal guardianship or conservatorship, file nursing home insurance claims, assist in locating a long-term care facility, and draft all of your advance directives.
+A lawyer can help you select a legal guardianship or conservatorship, file nursing home insurance claims, assist in locating a long-term care facility, and draft all of your advance directives.

-As a person ages, these are the key areas that they need to focus on to ensure that they’re taken care of if they end up in a nursing home or hospital.
-In many cases, the elder law specialist will also help make the transition after a person dies easier on their family.
+As a person ages, these are the key areas they need to focus on to ensure they’re taken care of if they end up in a nursing home or hospital.
+In many cases, the elder law specialist will also help make the transition after a person dies easier for their family.

 Anyone who is diagnosed with a medical condition that may lead to incapacitation or death may want to consider a lawyer, too.

 Children of older parents or parents who may be incapacitated might want to discuss working with a lawyer with their parents in the near future.
-The right advance directives can ensure that you or your loved one receives the care they need and that their wishes are upheld if they can no longer make decisions on their own.
+The right advance directives can ensure that you or your loved one receives the care they need and that their wishes are upheld if they can no longer decide independently.

 If the person dies, a will and proper financial planning can ensure that the process after their death is as easy on their heirs as possible.

-Contact us today to speak to an elder care lawyer in North Carolina.
+Contact us today to speak to a certified elder law attorney in North Carolina.

 What questions should I ask my elder care lawyer?